Part-Time Separation Related Resources

 The Substance Abuse and Mental Health Services Administration provides additional information and access to assistance for those coping with stress and anxiety related to COVID-19.

-The CARES Act Student Loan Relief
+The CARES Act Student loan relief

 The CARES Act includes major student loan relief, including no federal student loan payments, no interest on federal student loan payments, and the suspension of student loan debt collection.
 The temporary student loan relief will be active until Sept.
 30, 2020.
 The CARES Act does not include private student loans, nor does it provide any student loan forgiveness.